 Vermont Gardening Resources

 Master Gardeners Program: UVM Extension Master Gardener supports the University of Vermont by recruiting, training, and overseeing volunteer Extension Master Gardeners whose goal is to promote successful, safe, and environmentally prudent home horticulture practices through education and community activities.
 UVM Extension Master Gardener program's guiding principle is IPM, Integrated Pest Management.
-All training and advise is geared towards an ecological approach to home gardening with the main goal of significantly reducing or eliminating the use of pesticides.
+All training and advice is geared towards an ecological approach to home gardening with the main goal of significantly reducing or eliminating the use of pesticides.

 Henry Homeyer: The Gardening Guy